The small-sample illusion — why a 5-star average from 4 reviewers is not a 5-star product

 What about products with high variance among reviewers?+

-Why one-tailed instead of two-tailed?+
+Why is the published floor one-tailed instead of two-tailed?+